RogerCL24/ANN/README.md

 ![ReLU](https://github.com/RogerCL24/ANN/assets/90930371/9ddb3419-696b-492d-aecb-b71f7b5ea59d)

-- **Sigmoid**: Used to classify binary, if there are more classification possibilities than 1 or 0 we use a Sigmoid derivative.
+- **Sigmoid**: Used to classify binary, if there are more classification possibilities than 1 or 0 we use a Sigmoid derivative or Softmax.

 ![SIgmoid](https://github.com/RogerCL24/ANN/assets/90930371/5d8f21df-2172-47c8-9c85-5aba77f035de)